 This is a full day trip suggestion.
 If you only have a couple of hours head to the village center and skip Kent Falls and the Museum, or vice versa.
 Once you arrive in the village, the Kent Memorial Library is a nice stop with little ones.
 They have a sweet junior room with a train set, puppet stand and beanbags to make children feel right at home.
 If you time it right, you can join in during a story hour.

 When ready for lunch I recommend JP Gifford's Market, The Villager, or Panini's.
 JP Gifford's Market has top quality gourmet food and a casual outdoor seating area.
 A favorite of the locals and an easy walk for the boarding students at the Kent School, it's always buzzing.
 Truffle fries and the chicken curry wrap are two of my favorites.
 They have excellent baked items, fresh salads, and sandwiches.
 If that's too gourmet for the kiddies you can walk down and enjoy the grassy area at Panini Cafe.
 Panini's favorites are their meatball sandwiches, their soups, and gelato.
-If you are looking for a nicer sit down dining experience, Gifford's is a higher end restaurant right across the lawn from Panini's that serves salmon tartare, steak frites, and other fancier selections.
-They have an outdoor patio which is the perfect spot to rest and enjoy a glass of vino while the little ones run amok in the safe and grassy lawn out front.
+If you are looking for a nicer sit down dining experience, Swyft is a high end wood fired pizza restaurant right on Main Street with an outdoor patio.